-Figure 4.8.
-The map of croplands with irrigation potential after removing the overlapping areas based on surface water and groundwater availability.
+Figure 4.10.
+The map of croplands with irrigation potential using Missouri River water and groundwater under (a) Scenario 1 and (b) Scenario 2.

-The areas of county-level existing and potentially irrigable croplands are ranked in Figure 4.9, which shows that central North Dakota counties (e.g., McLean, Emmons, Burleigh, Kidder, McHenry, Morton) have the most areas of cropland for potential irrigation development.
-Not surprisingly, the counties in southwestern North Dakota (e.g., Adams, Bowman, Billings, Golden Valley, Hettinger, Slope) do not have much land for irrigation development, nor do Ramsey and Towner counties in northeastern North Dakota.
-Statewide, 37 counties have more than ten thousand acres of cropland potential for future irrigation development.
+The counties are ranked in terms of the total areas of potentially irrigable croplands in Figure 4.11, which shows that central North Dakota counties (e.g., McLean, Emmons, Burleigh, Kidder, Morton) have the most areas of cropland for potential irrigation development under both groundwater availability scenarios.
+Not surprisingly, the counties in southwestern North Dakota (e.g., Adams, Billings, Bowman, Golden Valley, Hettinger, Slope) do not have much land for irrigation development, nor do Ramsey and Towner counties in northeastern North Dakota.
+Statewide, under Scenario 1, 40 counties have more than ten thousand acres of cropland potential for future irrigation development, whereas, under Scenario 2, only 31 counties have more than ten thousand acres of cropland for potential irrigation development.